turingschool/curriculum-site/module1/lessons/beginner_enumerables.md

 ## Prerequisite

-Please be sure you have worked through this [Intro to Enumerables](.intro_to_enumerables) lesson first.
+Please be sure you have worked through this [Iteration](./iteration) lesson first.

 ## Vocabulary